nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer Part4：Advanced Topics.md

 #### Template Specializations

-Template specializations must be defined in the same namespace that contains the original template.
-As with any other namespace name, so long as we have declared the specialization inside the namespace, we can define it outside the
+**<font color='red'>Template specializations must be defined in the same namespace that contains the original template. </font>**As with any other namespace name, so long as we have declared the specialization inside the namespace, we can define it outside the namespace:
-namespace:

 ```c++
 // we must declare the specialization as a member of std